Why is this process so different from what I went through?

 Our family (candidate and sponsor) schedules are packed!
 How do I find time to meet with them?

 This is one of the hardest challenges of this process.
 Our lives are packed with so many things.
 This is one of the reasons why this is a self-paced program.
 Get creative with the calendar.
 Meet for coffee or a shared meal somewhere.
-The most common joy reported from this process has been the relationship created between the sponsor and candidate.
+The most common joy reported from this process has been the relationship created between the sponsor and the candidate.
 It is worth the time.

 I don’t know how to start or what I am supposed to be doing.